joakimk/joakimk.github.com/_posts/2014-02-01-why-active-record-is-so-great-and-also-a-big-problem.markdown

 I like comparing test runtimes to web page load speeds.
 When they get over 200-300ms, you don't browse as much.
 It's the same with tests.
 You want your unit tests to feel instant so that you use them all the time.

+## It's really about design

+When a test takes a long time to run it is most likely an indicator of a problem with the design.
+The only real exception to this is if it's a test that is testing integration.

+If you think about it, ActiveRecords are pretty poor at following SRP (single responsibility principe).
+Some of the things they do are: persistance, validation, form input parsing, query generation and domain logic.

+Do you allow the other objects in your system to be like that? :)

 ## Alterantives?

 It seems that at this point there isn't many good alternatives to using ActiveRecord.
 At [barsoom](barsoom.se) we tried to hide ActiveRecord away behind a datamapper in one of our projects but that hasn't really increased the velocity in any noticable way and has maybe even made development slower.

-One big cause of this is that stuff just don't work the way you're used to.
+One big problem with doing that is that stuff just don't work the way you're used to.
 Another big problem is that there isn't really a datamapper that is as good or better than using ActiveRecord yet.
-I'm hoping for rom to get there... someday.
+I'm hoping for ROM to get there... someday.

+## Working within the system

 In a later post I'll talk about how you can make testing a much better experience even if you're stuck with ActiveRecord.
 For now, if you haven't already, go read [7 Patterns to Refactor Fat ActiveRecord Models](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) and watch [Fast Rails Tests Corey Haines](http://www.youtube.com/watch?v=bNn6M2vqxHE).